4 Optimization for Machine Learning

 4.1 Overview

 Training a machine learning model is an optimization problem.
-Our goal is to find the set of model parameters that minimizes a loss function.
-The loss function measures how poorly the model is performing on the training data.
-Gradient-based optimization algorithms are the workhorses that allow us to navigate the high-dimensional “loss landscape” to find this minimum.
+The goal is to find the set of model parameters that minimizes a loss function, which measures how poorly the model fits the training data.
+Gradient-based methods are the standard tools for navigating the high-dimensional “loss landscape” to find this minimum.
+Stochastic-gradient methods trace back to stochastic approximation ideas such as Robbins and Monro (1951).

 For econometricians, the key connection is that this is the same basic problem as nonlinear least squares or maximum likelihood estimation: choose parameters to minimize an objective function.
 What changes in machine learning is the scale of the parameter space, the non-convexity of the objective, and the reliance on iterative gradient-based updates.